 Harmony operates in South Africa and in Papua New Guinea.
-The company has nine underground mines, one open-pit mine and several surface operations in South Africa and in Papua New Guinea, it has a 50% interest in the Morobe Mining Joint Ventures, which includes Hidden Valley, an open-pit gold and silver mine, the Golpu project, and extensive exploration tenements.
+The company has nine underground mines, one open-pit mine and several surface operations in South Africa.
+In Papua New Guinea, it has Hidden Valley, an open-pit gold and silver mine and a 50% interest in the Morobe Mining Joint Venture, which includes the Golpu project and extensive exploration tenements.
 Outside the joint venture, Harmony’s own exploration portfolio focuses principally on highly prospective areas in Papua New Guinea.

-In FY15, our South African operations accounted for 91% of total production of 1.08Moz, with 9% coming from Papua New Guinea.
-At 30 June 2015, Harmony reported attributable gold equivalent mineral reserves of 42.6Moz of gold, and attributable gold mineral resources of 110.3Moz.
-At the end of FY15, Harmony employed 31 114 people in total – 26 000 employees and 5 012 contractors in South Africa and 75 employees and 27 contractors in Papua New Guinea (excluding employees of the Morobe Mining Joint Ventures).
-Our employees are drawn from communities around our operations, and from other provinces in South Africa and Papua New Guinea and from other countries (Lesotho, Mozambique, Zimbabwe and Australia).
+In FY16, our South African operations accounted for 93% of total production of 1.08Moz, with 7% coming from Papua New Guinea.
+At 30 June 2016, Harmony reported attributable gold equivalent mineral reserves of 36.9Moz of gold, and attributable gold mineral resources of 105.2Moz.
+At the end of FY16, Harmony employed 30 547 people in total – 25 861 employees and 4 580 contractors in South Africa and 76 employees and 30 contractors in Papua New Guinea (excluding employees of the Morobe Mining Joint Ventures).
+Our employees are drawn from communities around our operations, from other provinces in South Africa and Papua New Guinea and from other countries (Lesotho, Mozambique, Zimbabwe and Australia).

-These awards all speak to our on-going commitment to building a sustainable business and we are proud to have been recognised.
+These awards all speak to our ongoing commitment to building a sustainable business and we are honoured to have been recognised.